New spring-active dung beetles for southern Australia

 In SA, in association with Creation Care (an environmental services company based in SA), both species have been reared in field cages since 2014 and five releases of Onthophagus vacca occurred across southern Australia in spring 2017.

-The beetles are currently being reared at Strathalbyn and we expect that there will be a limited supply of O. vacca in late spring 2018 and of both species in 2019.
+The beetles are currently being reared at Strathalbyn and we expect that there will be a limited supply of both species inl ate spring 2019.

 If you have property in southern Australia and moderate to large numbers of cattle, sheep or horses, please register your interest in a starter colony of these species.
-Beetles will be supplied on a first-come-first-served basis, so place your non-binding expression of interest in a starter colony of spring active beetles using the beetle inquiry form.
+Beetles will be supplied on a first-come-first-served basis, so place your non-binding expression of interest in a starter colony of spring active beetles contacting Bernard Doube.